adamjorr/somatic-variation/README.md

  * **-o:** output fasta file [stdout]

 This script takes sites in the input VCF and outputs them to a fasta alignment of all the sites using IUPAC ambiguity for heterozygous sites.
+Note that any downstream analysis should be done using ascertainment bias correction if possible, unless you know exactly what you're doing.

+###What it does
+Takes sites from a VCF file and generates a fasta alignment of these sites.

+###Expected output
+A fasta alignment specified by -o.
+If -o is not used, prints to stdout.

 ##diploidify.py
 Usage: diploidify.py [-i INFILE] [-t IN_TYPE] [-o OUTFILE] [-p OUTTYPE] [-v] [-s]